SonyaJane/mobility-mapper-frontend/README.md

 5. As a user, I want to get my current GPS location, so that I can set it as my start or destination location.
     - The user can click the "current location" button, which is visually enhanced with a crosshairs icon, to set their current location as the start or destination location.
     - The location is displayed on the map using a marker, and the place name in the start/destination location div
+    - The user can also click the button in the top right hand corner of the map with the crosshairs icon, to pan to their location.
+A circle centred on their location has a radius representing the accuracy of that location.

 6. As a user, I want to click on a location on the map, so that I can select it as my start or destination.
     - The user can click on the map at any time, even before clicking the start or destination display div.